-- 4.1 The remuneration arrangements for the Chief Executive salary are currently under review and will result in this position being paid on either a determined range or spot salary.
-Currently a spot salary of £168,545 pa is paid to the Chief Executive position. .
-No other salary payments are made to the Chief Executive. - 4.2 The Chief Fire Officer is paid a 'spot' salary of £128,689 pa (including the 1 January 2019 pay award) based on Hay evaluation.
+- 4.1 The Chief Executive is paid on a four-point incremental scale (£179,299 £194,711).
+Progression within the scale is determined by a performance management framework.
+No other salary payments are made to the Chief Executive.
+The Chief Executive is the Council's Returning Officer.
+The Returning Officer is eligible to receive a fee for undertaking this role.
+The Council does not include the fee in the Chief Executive's overall salary.
+The Chief Executive has declined to take the fee. - 4.2 The Chief Fire Officer is paid a 'spot' salary of £132,228 pa based on Hay evaluation.
 No other salary payments are made to the Chief Fire Officer.
-A car is provided for this role. - 4.3 Each of the Strategic Directors are paid on the same five point incremental scale under Hay, currently £132,038 £146,464 as agreed in December 2015 and in accordance with independent advice from Hay Management Consultants and increased annually thereafter.
-(See paragraphs 2.5 and 2.12 above).
-No other salary payments are made to the Strategic Directors. - 4.4 Assistant Directors are paid on a ten point incremental scale (£85,719 £116,555).
-Progression within the scale is determined by a performance management framework. - 4.5 Subject to the approval of the Chief Executive or Strategic Directors for Assistant Directors and Chief Fire Officer; Chief Executive for Strategic Directors; Staff and Pensions Committee for the Chief Executive, a temporary honoraria payment may be made where a Chief Officer undertakes duties outside the scope of their normal job.

-- 4.6 It is not the Council's policy to increase the pension benefits of the Chief Officers. - 4.7 It is not the Council's policy to provide benefits in kind to Chief Officers other than a car to the Chief Fire Officer which is necessary for their role. - 4.8 The maximum car mileage allowance paid to Chief Officers is that prescribed for 'casual users'. - 4.9 Details of the salary scales attached to the roles of the Chief Officers are accessible on the Council's website. - 4.10 The appointment of all employees is made in accordance with the Council's Officer Employment Standing Orders.
+A car is provided for this role. - 4.3 Each of the Strategic Directors are paid on the same five-point incremental scale under Hay, currently £135,669 £150,492 as agreed in December 2015 and in accordance with independent advice from Hay Management Consultants.
+Progression within the scale is determined by a performance management framework.
+No other salary payments are made to the Strategic Directors. - 4.4 Assistant Directors are paid on a twelve-point incremental scale (£88,076 £119,760).
+Progression within the scale is determined by a performance management framework. - 4.5 Subject to the approval of the Chief Executive or Strategic Directors for Assistant Directors and Chief Fire Officer; Chief Executive for Strategic Directors; Staff and Pensions Committee for the Chief Executive, a temporary honoraria payment may be made where a Chief Officer undertakes duties outside the scope of their normal job. - 4.6 It is not the Council's policy to increase the pension benefits of the Chief Officers. - 4.7 It is not the Council's policy to provide benefits in kind to Chief Officers other than a car to the Chief Fire Officer which is necessary for their role. - 4.8 The maximum car mileage allowance paid to Chief Officers is the County Council's mileage rate which is in line with the HMRC Tax free approved rate, currently 45p per mile for the first 10,000 miles and 25p per mile thereafter.
+(Agreed by Staff and Pensions Committee December 2020.) - 4.9 Details of the salary scales attached to the roles of the Chief Officers are accessible on the Council's website. - 4.10 The appointment of all employees is made in accordance with the Council's Officer Employment Standing Orders.